arc53/DocsGPT/README.md

 Ensure that your Node version is 16 or a more recent one.

-1. Navigate to the [/frontend](https://github.com/arc53/DocsGPT/tree/main/frontend) directory.
+1. Navigate to the [/frontend](https://github.com/arc53/DocsGPT/tree/main/frontend) folder.
-2. If you haven't already installed the required packages `husky` and `vite`, please do so. (ignore this step if they are already installed)
+2. Install the required packages `husky` and `vite` (ignore if already installed).
 ```commandline
 npm install husky -g
 npm install vite -g
 ```
-3. Install dependencies by executing `npm install --include=dev`.
+3. Install dependencies by running `npm install --include=dev`.
-4. Launch the application by running `npm run dev`.
+4. Run the app using `npm run dev`.

 ## Contributing
-For details on how to get involved, please consult the [CONTRIBUTING.md](CONTRIBUTING.md) document.
-We encourage the submission of issues, questions, and pull requests, and look forward to your involvement.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for information about how to get involved.
+We welcome issues, questions, and pull requests.

 ## Code Of Conduct
 We as members, contributors, and leaders, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
 Please refer to the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file for more information about contributing.